What Is A Tie Rod End On Your Car?

 - Sealing Mechanism: A proper sealing mechanism is important to prevent dirt, moisture, and contaminants from entering the joint.
 Dust boots and seals keep the internal components protected, ensuring the tie rod end remains functional and durable over time.

-- OEM vs. Aftermarket: OEM tie rod ends are made by the original manufacturer of your vehicle, ensuring a closer match to the original part.
-Aftermarket options are produced by third-party companies.
+- OEM vs. Aftermarket: The original manufacturer makes OEM tie rod ends for a precise fit, while third-party companies produce aftermarket options.
 Both can be of good quality, but OEM parts offer a level of assurance in terms of compatibility.

 - Warranty: A warranty from the manufacturer is a sign of their confidence in the quality of their tie rod ends.
 It provides you with reassurance that if the part fails prematurely due to manufacturing defects, you can have it replaced without extra cost.